STEELISI/DISCERN/documentation/sensors/setup.md

 ## MergeTB Testbed Instrumentation
-This guide sets up the sensors responsible for data collection on the merge testbed.
+This guide sets up the sensors responsible for data collection on the MergeTB testbed.

 ### Source Code
 The source code is found at: https://gitlab.com/mergetb/tech/instrumentation <br>